-For the remainder of 2022, EPCOR will focus on the expansion and construction of wastewater treatment plants and completion of early works on a groundwater supply system in the U.S., the natural gas pipeline construction in the Southern Bruce region of Ontario, the construction of a solar farm near E.L.
-Smith WTP, the construction of a water treatment plant in Darlington, Ontario and will continue to target growth in rate-regulated and contracted water, wastewater, electricity and natural gas infrastructure.
-We expect much of this investment to come from new infrastructure to accommodate customer growth and lifecycle replacement of existing infrastructure primarily related to the Edmonton and U.S. based operations.
-We intend to expand our water and electricity commercial services activities and to invest in renewable energy generation, including solar and biogas facilities, which will help reduce greenhouse gas emissions.
+For the remainder of 2022, EPCOR will focus on the expansion and construction of wastewater treatment plants and completion of early works on a groundwater supply system and an industrial water reclamation facility in central Texas, the natural gas pipeline construction in the Southern Bruce region of Ontario, the construction of the kīsikāw pīsim solar farm near the E.L.
+Smith WTP, the construction of a water treatment plant at Darlington and will continue to target growth in rate-regulated and contracted water, wastewater, electricity and natural gas infrastructure.
+We expect much of this investment to come from new infrastructure, acquisition of new customers, and lifecycle replacement of existing infrastructure primarily related to the Edmonton and U.S. based operations.
+The Company also intends to expand its water and electricity commercial services activities and to invest in renewable energy generation, including solar and biogas facilities, which will help reduce greenhouse gas emissions.